 - Reg 196 Compliance with AS 1851–2012 taken to be compliance with earlier standards.

 - Reg 216 Owner must comply with maintenance determination.

 - Reg 217 Compliance with AS 1851–2012 taken to be compliance with earlier standards.

 - Reg 226 Maintenance responsibility of owner of building or place of public entertainment.

 Section 227E of the Building Act 1993 provides the power for the chief officer and municipal building surveyor to inspect ESMs or any records relating to maintenance of ESMs.

 Under Section 240 of the Building Act 1993, an owner may in writing authorise another person to act as their agent on behalf of the owner.

 Appointment of agents

 An owner of a building or land may in writing authorise another person to make any application, appeal, referral or representation under this Act on behalf of the owner.

-Regulation 223 requires that the owner of a building and/or place in respect of which an ESM is required to be provided, must ensure that the AESMR is prepared within 28 days before each anniversary of the date of issue of the first occupancy permit or maintenance determination issued for the building or place, or if there is no occupancy permit or maintenance determination, within 28 days before 13 June each year.
+Regulation 223 requires that the owner of a building and/or place in respect of which an ESM is required to be provided, must ensure that the AESMR is prepared within 28 days before each anniversary date of the first occupancy permit or maintenance determination issued for the building or place, or if there is no occupancy permit or maintenance determination, within 28 days before 13 June each year.